Simple-Robotics/proxsuite/README.md

 target_compile_options(example_with_full_vectorization_support PUBLIC "-march=native")
 ```
 If you have compiled ProxSuite with the vectorization support, you might also use the CMake target `proxsuite::proxsuite-vectorized` to also link against SIMDE.
-Don't forget to use `-march=native` for getting the best performance.
+Don't forget to use `-march=native` to get the best performance.

 ## **ProxQP**